Lithuania

 LTV Fish

-Lithuania has a relatively short coastline of only 90 km, and its territorial waters and exclusive economic zone in the Baltic Sea amount to 7 000 km2.
-Lithuania has significant inland waters covering 2 621 km2, 4% of the country’s territory.
-There are 2 827 lakes with a surface greater than 0.5 ha (87 359 ha), 1 589 ponds (24 434 ha), and 731 rivers longer than 10km (32 601 ha) including the largest rivers Nemunas and Neris.
+Lithuania has a relatively short coastline of only 90 km, and its territorial waters and exclusive economic zone in the Baltic Sea amount to 7,000 km2.
+Lithuania has significant inland waters covering 2 621 km2, or 4% of the country’s territory.
+There are 2 827 lakes with a surface greater than 0.5 ha (87 359 ha), 1 589 ponds (24 434 ha), and 731 rivers longer than 10km (32 601 ha), including the largest rivers Nemunas and Neris.

 Marine fisheries represent most of the total Lithuanian catch.
-Total capture by marine fisheries in 2018 was 70 196 tonnes, which included the Baltic Sea, long-distance ocean and coastal fisheries.
-Lithuania’s fishing fleet numbered 147 vessels in 2018, most being small coastal fishing vessels under 12 meters long (106), while only 31 fishing vessels operate in the open Baltic Sea.
-Lithuania has 10 long distance fishing vessels which operate in areas regulated by North West Atlantic Fisheries organization (NAFO), the North East Atlantic Fisheries Commission (NEAFC) and South Pacific Regional Fisheries Management Organization (SPRFMO).
+Total capture by marine fisheries in 2022 was 60 084 tonnes, which included the Baltic Sea, long-distance ocean, and coastal fisheries.
+Lithuania’s fishing fleet numbered 125 vessels, mostly small coastal fishing vessels under 12 meters long (100), while only 17 fishing vessels operate in the open Baltic Sea.
+Lithuania has 8 long-distance fishing vessels which operate in areas regulated by the North West Atlantic Fisheries Organization (NAFO), the North East Atlantic Fisheries Commission (NEAFC), and the South Pacific Regional Fisheries Management Organization (SPRFMO).

-Inland fisheries account for a little under 2% of Lithuania’s total catches.
-1 090 tonnes were captured in 2017 with the Curonian Lagoon being the most significant inland fis
+Inland fisheries contribute to just under 2% of Lithuania’s total commercial catches, with the Curonian Lagoon being the most significant inland fishing area.
+Targeted species include bream, roach, pike perch, and vimba.

 Aquaculture